ISL-INTELLIGENT-SYSTEMS-LAB/IMPACT-Beginner/README.md

 **Classifier tutorials/examples/etc:**

 Please use the examples and tutorials under this to create the classifier(s).
-These include both Pytorch and Keras (you can use whichever you feel comfortable with):
+These include both Pytorch and Tensorflow (you can use whichever you feel comfortable with):

 https://medium.com/bitgrit-data-science-publication/building-an-image-classification-model-with-pytorch-from-scratch-f10452073212